SystemFw/scala-italy-2018/README.md

 # Shared State in Pure FP: when a State Monad won't do

-Slides for my talk at Scala Italy 2018, in Florence (video on its way).
-You can look at them online at https://systemfw.github.io/scala-italy-2018/#/ (use the spacebar to advance)
+Slides for my talk at Scala Italy 2018, in Florence.
+You can look at them online at https://systemfw.github.io/scala-italy-2018/#/ (use the spacebar to advance).
+The video for the talk is [here](https://vimeo.com/294736344)

 ## Description